 Maternity: DES/DDD shall provide pre-conception counseling, pregnancy identification, prenatal care, treatment of pregnancy related conditions, labor and delivery services, and postpartum care for members.
 Services may be provided by physicians, physician assistants or nurse practitioners certified in midwifery.
 Members may select or be assigned to a PCP specializing in obstetrics.
-Members anticipated to have a low-risk delivery may elect to receive labor and delivery services in their home from their maternity provider if this setting is included in allowable settings for DES/DDD, and DES/DDD has providers in its network that offer home labor and delivery services.
-Members anticipated to have a low-risk prenatal course and delivery may elect to receive maternity services of prenatal care, labor and delivery and postpartum care provided by licensed midwives if they are in DES/DDD's provider network.
+Members anticipated to have a low-risk delivery may elect to receive labor and delivery services in their home from their maternity provider if this setting is included in allowable settings for DES/DDD, and DES/DDD has providers in its network that offer home labor and delivery services of prenatal care, labor and delivery and postpartum care provided by licensed midwives if they are in DES/DDD's provider network.
 All licensed midwife labor and delivery services must be provided in the member's home since licensed midwives do not have admitting privileges in hospitals or AHCCCS registered free-standing birthing centers.
 Members receiving maternity services from a licensed midwife must also be assigned to a PCP for other health care and medical services.